tomverbeure/panologic-g2/spinal/README.md

 It's possible to update the firmware that's baked in this bitstream by doing `make update_ram` in the `./ise` directory.
 This will replace the `Pano.bit` with an updated version.

+I sometimes also add a `Pano.lx100.bit` file in the `./ise` directory because rev C versions of the Pano G2 use that instead of the lx150.
+These are completely untested though.